scriptPilot/app-framework/DEVELOPMENT.md

 ## Way of working

-1. Create branch
+1. Create a branch (for example "dev-1.4")
-2. Develop > test > document > commit (with closure reference to issues)
+2. Proceed issues
+   - Develop
+   - Test
+   - Document
+   - Commit changes with closure reference to the issue
 3. Merge branch

 ## CLI commands